k0001/k0001.github.com/articles/opaleye-sot.md

 much safety as possible, we gave a practical perspective to advanced type feature systems, we put lenses in the query language, and by putting `Maybe` there as well we may have saved the next billion dollars.
-And even if you didn't like some of the solutions, now you know what is possible and you may try your own approach.
+And even if you didn't like some of the solutions here, now you know what is possible and you may try something else.

 We did embrace Opaleye and the generation of well-formed and _not wrong SQL_ as our scenario, but it is important to realize that these techniques and